-The ATO also allows investors to claim an immediate deduction in the first year of ownership if the item costs $300 or less.
+The ATO also allows investors to claim an immediate deduction in the first year of ownership if an item costs $300 or less.
 Common assets that fall into this category are ceiling fans, clotheslines, lamps, or remote controls.
 You cannot claim an immediate deduction if the asset is part of a more extensive set costing more than $300 in total.

-Another interesting point is that the rules still apply if your individual interest in a more expensive asset falls under $300.
+Another interesting point is that the rules still apply if your interest in a more expensive asset falls under $300.
 For example, if you jointly own a property with your partner 50/50, you could each claim an immediate deduction for any assets costing less than $600.
-This is because your individual shares would be below $300.
+This is because your shares would be below $300.

 Low-cost assets refer to all depreciating items that cost less than $1,000 at the end of the income year in which you began using it or had it installed ready for use for a taxable purpose.